 What’s the Difference between Tudor and Rolex?

-With the traditional Rolex models exemplifying “evolution” rather than “revolution” with subtle changes among models and model years, Tudor models are known to be markedly differ from the traditional Rolex line.
-Tudor provides Rolex that ability to experiment with styles and material that are not found in the generally staid Rolex model line.
+Traditionally, Rolex models exemplify “evolution” rather than “revolution.”
+Because of this, Tudor models are markedly different from the traditional Rolex line.
+Tudor allowed Rolex to experiment with styles and materials that were not generally found in the staid Rolex model line.
 The utilization of cloth watch straps, titanium cases, vibrant colors and dials are commonplace for Tudor.
 Honoring the Tudor period in England, Hans Wilsdorf unveiled the line in 1946 with the intent of having a Rolex pedigreed wristwatch available to the common man.
 Early Tudor’s have a Tudor Rose emblem, which changed to the Tudor shield during the 1960’s.

 Essentially, a Tudor is a Rolex.
 Similar packaging, similar styles, similar quality and timing, similar metal (both gold and stainless models), and both are serviceable at any Rolex Service Center.